AdminAstha01/CQ/README.md

 ## CQ’s CORE PILLARS
 -	Web “Agnostic” Game, can be played in both OFF-CHAIN and ON-CHAIN.
--	Web3 is optional, but encouraged.
+-	Web3 is optional, but highly encouraged.
 -	NFT Interoperability, can be used at other Astha’s game title.

 Until recently, the Web3 Gaming trends still having its up and down and our team acknowledge that the adaptation and adjustment for ordinary Web2 / Traditional gamers to be able to jump into the Web3 gaming scene still have its many shares of challenges.